ucsb-cs148/f21/_lab/lab09.md

 # All Team members: Fill out third and final CATME.org peer eval survey (by **Mon, 11/29, 10pm**)

-You earn 25 individuual points for submitting feedback on your team mates' and overall team performance via a third and last CATME.org form survey that you got email invitations for.
+You earn 25 individual points for submitting feedback on your team mates' and overall team performance via a third and last CATME.org form survey that you got email invitations for.
 Deadline for submittting these is **Monday 11/29/21, 10:00pm PST (midnight central time)**.

 # Final Code Release and Deployment